 Following the closing of this offering, we expect our ongoing sources of liquidity to include cash on hand, cash generated from operations, borrowings under new and existing financing arrangements and the issuance of additional equity securities as appropriate given market conditions.
 We expect that these sources of funds will be adequate to provide for our short-term and long-term liquidity needs.
 Our ability to meet our debt service obligations and other capital requirements, including capital expenditures, as well as make acquisitions, will depend on our future operating performance which, in turn, will be subject to general economic, financial, business, competitive, legislative, regulatory and other conditions, many of which are beyond our control.
-As described in Note 9, Long-Term Debt, to our unaudited combined financial statements, our financing arrangements consist mainly of the project-level financings for our various assets.
+As described in Note 9, Long-Term Debt, to our audited combined financial statements, our financing arrangements consist mainly of the project-level financings for our various assets.

-Concurrently with the completion of this offering, Yield Operating LLC plans to enter into a new senior secured revolving credit facility, which, pursuant to the terms of the related commitment letter, will provide for a revolving line of credit of \$60 million.
-Pursuant to the terms of the commitment letter, the closing of our revolving credit facility will be conditioned upon consummation of this offering, the implementation of our Organizational Structure and other customary closing conditions.
-Our revolving credit facility will include borrowing capacity available for letters of credit and for incremental commitments of up to \$40 million.
-Yield LLC will be a guarantor under the revolving credit facility.
-Our revolving credit facility will contain certain financial covenants, including maximum borrower leverage ratio and minimum borrower interest coverage ratio.
-In general, our revolving credit facility will contain representations and warranties that are customary for this type of financing, including limitations on investments and restricted payments; provided, however, that each of Yield Operating LLC and Yield LLC will be permitted to pay distributions to unitholders out of available cash so long as no default or event of default under the revolving credit facility has occurred and is continuing at the time of such distribution (or would result therefrom) and that we are otherwise in compliance with the facility's financial covenants.
-Our revolving credit facility will also contain events of default that are customary for this type of financing.
+In connection with this offering, we anticipate that Yieldco Operating LLC will enter into a new senior secured revolving credit facility, which is expected to provide for a revolving line of credit of approximately \$\frac{1}{2}\$ million.
+The new revolving credit facility will include borrowing capacity available for letters of credit and for incremental commitments of up to \$\frac{1}{2}\$ million.
+We expect that Yieldco LLC will be a guarantor under the revolving credit facility.
+The revolving credit facility is expected to contain certain financial covenants, including maximum borrower leverage ratio and minimum borrower interest coverage ratio.
+In general, Yieldco Operating LLC expects that the revolving credit facility will contain representations and warranties that are customary for this type of financing, including limitations on investments and restricted payments; provided, however, that each of Yieldco Operating LLC and Yieldco LLC will be permitted to pay distributions to unitholders out of available cash so long as no default or event of default under the revolving credit facility shall have occurred and be continuing at the time of such distribution or would result therefrom and it is in compliance with its financial covenants.
+Yieldco Operating LLC expects that the revolving credit facility will contain events of default that are customary for this type of financing.